 Some lenders found that skilled laborers in modest homes were more reliable mortgagors than upper management professionals in upscale housing.

 Likewise the FHA was very active in cities like Bridgeport, New Haven, and Hartford immediately before and during the Second World War.
-The FHA made small, low-interest loans available to property owners for repairs and improvements to existing housing stock.
+Through insurance, the FHA made small, low-interest loans available to property owners for repairs and improvements to existing housing stock.
 While FHA residential mortgage insurance is often associated with new postwar Whites-only suburbs, much of its activity throughout the late 1930s and early 1940s was concentrated on lending for improvements to aging houses and existing structures many of which were in “redlined” neighborhoods.
 There are also instances of the FHA insuring mortgages for new residential subdivisions for Black families.

 Mid-20th century long-term residential mortgage lending appears to have been primarily concerned with the stability and predictability of neighborhoods with dynamic and rapidly changing conditions over time.
 Neighborhoods prone to economic instability or highly unpredictable change were avoided by lenders and insurers of long-term home mortgages.
 Neighborhoods, whether inhabited primarily by Black or White families, with economic stability and the appearance of more long-term predictability through deed restrictions and zoning regulations were attractive to long-term lenders and insurers.